danzam284/games/README.md

 # games
-Some short python scripts I have made
+Some short python scripts I have made and use.